 DJI are well known for building drones, however they also make some great action cameras.
 The Osmo has a feature that no GoPro has, which gives it an advantage.
 That feature is a front facing display, making it ideal for those who want to try out vlogging while karting.

 If you’re going to use your videos as vlogs on YouTube this camera is the ideal choice.
 You won’t need to buy two different cameras, as the Osmo can double as a vlogging and an action camera.
-The image stabilization isn’t as good as that of the GoPros, but its image quality is right up there, and it is around half the price of the latest GoPro.
+The image stabilization isn’t as good as that of the GoPros, but its image quality is right up there.

 6. Sony RX0 II